 What can you do?

-Much like with phishing, the best defence against social engineering is to be vigilant with any communications you have online.
+Much like with phishing, the best defense against social engineering is to be vigilant with any communications you have online.
 Never give out sensitive information such as your personal details or account credentials.
-Be careful when dealing with unknown and unverified callers requesting information.
+Be careful when dealing with unknown and unverified callers requesting for information.
 Exercise the highest level of discretion if you do receive calls of this nature.
 The more pressure the caller applies, the more suspicious you should be.

 How scammers can gain access to your data